Art Institute of Chicago: Libraries

-Located on the ground floor of the museum is the Ryerson & Burnham Libraries.
+Located on the ground floor of the museum is the Ryerson and Burnham Libraries.
 The Libraries' collections cover all periods of art, but is most known for its extensive collection of 18th to 20th century architecture.
 It serves the museum staff, college and university students, and is also open to the general public.
 The Friends of the Libraries, a support group for the Libraries, offers events and special tours for its members.